Leading businesses all across the globe are beginning to understand the significance of responsive web applications.

 They know how this will help them attract more and more new users.

-To test these apps, one requires a comprehensive strategy that explores both the physical characteristics of different devices, as well as the various kinds of users.
+To test these apps, one requires a comprehensive strategy.
+Specifically, this strategy explores both the physical characteristics of different devices and the various kinds of users.

-Anything that is going to be directly used by your customer has to have a responsive design.
+Anything your customer will directly use must have a responsive design.

-This is the primary thought process a business needs to have, to successfully strategize a better customer experience and onboarding.
+Ultimately, this is the primary thought process a business needs to successfully strategize a better customer experience and onboarding process.

 Table of Contents